learning-zone/java-basics/README.md

    }
 }
 ```
+#### Q. What are the types of Exceptions?
+Explain the hierarchy of Java Exception classes?

 #### Q. Can you access non static variable in static context?
 No, non-static variable cannot be referenced in a static context directly one needs to use object.